Having problems conceiving a child? It’s a tough situation, but it helps to know that you are not alone.

 In a 28-day cycle, the ovulation period is at day 14.
 If you have irregular periods, this is where you ask the help of your gynecologist or obstetrician to perfectly hit the right day.

 But if this is not achieved, fertilization can still occur if the sexual intercourse happened 3 to 5 days prior to ovulation.
 This is because sperm cells can survive the female body for the said duration.

 - Check Your Hormones

-Fertility is often determined by how low or high your hormone levels are.
+Fertility is often determined by how low or high your female hormone levels are.
 After all, the production and release of sex cells are regulated by hormones.

 Endocrine disorders are highly associated with infertility, with polycystic ovarian syndrome (PCOS) having caused fertility issues to about 70 to 80% of infertile women.
 This is why checking your fertility hormone levels is the foundation of many fertility treatments.